enfabrica/enkit/scripts/gee.md

     # now in ~/gee/enkit/branch2/foo/bar
     gcd branch3/foo
     # now in ~/gee/enkit/branch3/foo
+    gcd -b branch4
+    # now in branch4/foo, a child branch of branch3.
+    gcd -m new_feature
+    # now in new_feature/foo, a child branch of master.

-gcd also updates the following environment variables:
+The "gcd" function also updates the following environment variables:

 * BROOT always contains the path to the root directory of the current branch.
 * BRBIN always contains the path to the bazel-bin directory beneath root.